ozzono/articles/android-crypto/how-to-mine-en.md

     - This tutorial used the port `40000` and named the usar as `android`:
       - from the android device: `ssh -R 40000:localhost:22 ur_user@ur_host_ip`
       - `ssh android@localhost -p 40000`
-    - windows users may have some extra difficulties
+    - windows users may have difficulties to use reverse ssh
 - `apt upgrade -y`
 - `apt install -y vim git build-essential cmake libhwloc-dev libssl-dev libuv1-dev`

 ### Installing the miner

-Due to the devices limitations, this tutorial suggests the mining of [Monero](https://www.getmonero.org/), since its still performant without GPU alongside the usage of a mining pool, so below follows the [XMRig](https://www.getmonero.org/resources/user-guides/mine-to-pool.html) installation steps.
+Due to the devices limitations, this tutorial suggests the mining of [Monero](https://www.getmonero.org/), since it can still perform without GPU alongside the usage of a mining pool, so below follows the [XMRig](https://www.getmonero.org/resources/user-guides/mine-to-pool.html) installation steps.

 - `git clone https://github.com/xmrig/xmrig.git`
   - if `git clone` fails: